-It is the responsibility of others who have functions relating to children to inform the Local Authority of any incident which reaches the criteria for a serious child safeguarding incident.
-The notification form should be submitted immediately to the Business unit who will inform the Director of Children and Adult Services.
+It is the responsibility of others who have functions relating to children, to inform the Local Authority of any incident which reaches the criteria for a serious child safeguarding incident.
+The notification form should be submitted immediately to the Business Unit who will inform the Director of Children and Adult Services.

 The Statutory Safeguarding Partners comprise the Local Authority/Clinical Commissioning Group/Chief Officer of Police.
-The Local Authority is required to report a serious child safeguarding Incident to the safeguarding partners within 1 working day.
-The Statutory Safeguarding Partners must consider whether the case reaches the threshold for notification to the Child Safeguarding Practice Review Panel/DfE/ Ofsted within 5 working days becoming aware that the event occurred
+The Local Authority is required to report a serious child safeguarding incident to the Statutory Safeguarding Partners within 1 working day.

-If the Statutory Safeguarding Partners agree that the case reaches the threshold the Child Safeguarding Practice Review Panel/Ofsted/DfE will be notified by the Local Authority within 5 working days of becoming aware that the event occurred
+The Statutory Safeguarding Partners must consider whether the case reaches the threshold for notification to the Child Safeguarding Practice Review Panel (DfE/ Ofsted) within 5 working days of becoming aware that the event occurred

-The Statutory Safeguarding Partners will determine whether the event reaches the threshold for notification to the Child Safeguarding Practice Review Panel/DfE/Ofsted.
+The Statutory Safeguarding Partners will determine whether the event reaches the threshold for notification to the Child Safeguarding Practice Review Panel/DfE /Ofsted.